FallDownTheSystem/modern-js/src/pages/new-es-features.md

 [MDN: BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)

-### Typed Arrays
+### Typed arrays

 Who wants to talk about low-level JavaScript?
 Great!
 Let's talk about low-level JavaScript.
-Namely about ArrayBuffers and TypedArrays.
+Namely about ArrayBuffers, TypedArrays, and DataViews.

-#### ArrayBuffer and TypedArrays
+#### ArrayBuffer

-The `ArrayBuffer` object is used to represent a generic, fixed-length raw binary data buffer.
+The `ArrayBuffer` object is used to represent a generic, fixed-length raw binary data buffer, i.e., an array of bytes.

-It is an array of bytes, often referred to in other languages as a "byte array".
-You cannot directly manipulate the contents of an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer); instead, you create one of the [`TypedArray` objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) or a [`DataView`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.
+You cannot directly manipulate the contents of an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer); instead, you create one of the [`TypedArray` objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) or a [`DataView`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) object which represents the buffer in a specific format and use that to read and write the contents of the buffer.

+#### TypedArrays

+A `TypedArray` object describes an array-like view of an underlying binary data buffer.
+There is no global property named `TypedArray`, nor is there a directly visible `TypedArray` constructor.
+Instead, there are a number of different global properties, whose values are typed array constructors for [specific element types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray#typedarray_objects).

+Here's how an array of bytes is represented as different concrete typed arrays:

 <table class="box">
 	<thead>